Parity-dependent state transfer for direct entanglement generation: 14.5bp 14bp Parity-dependent state transfer for direct entanglement generation -- Supplementary Information --

 \subsection{-- Circuit for GHZ creation}

 As discussed in the main text, PST enables the direct generation of GHZ states.
-This is achieved by preparing all qubits in the superposition state, applying PST to realise multiple transfers with parity-dependent phases and mapping the resulting state onto the GHZ via a final layer of single-qubit gates.
-We derive the exact gates required to map to a GHZ state (Supplementary Fig.~\ref{fig:mapping}\textbf{a}) by using a sequence of local transformations.
-Applying a Hadamard gate on all qubits except one transforms the GHZ state into a star graph state (Supplementary Fig.~\ref{fig:mapping}\textbf{b}), in which each edge connect a centre qubit to all others.
-The star graph state then maps to the all-to-all connected graph state (Supplementary Fig.~\ref{fig:mapping}\textbf{c}) by the application of $Z_{-\pi/2}$ on all qubits, except the centre qubit, where a $X_{\pi/2}$ gate is applied~\cite{Hein2004}.
-Finally, to account for the presence of iSWAP gates in the state generated by the PST operation (Supplementary Fig.~\ref{fig:mapping}\textbf{d}), a further $Z_{-\pi/2}$ is applied to all qubits involved in the transfer.
-Collectively, these transformations result in a final layer of single-qubit gates comprising $Y_{\pi/2}$ rotations on all qubits, except for: the centre qubit in odd chains, where instead a $X_{\pi/2}$ rotation is applied; an arbitrary qubit in even chains, where instead a $Z_{-\pi/2}$ followed by a $X_{\pi/2}$ are applied.
+This is achieved by preparing all qubits in the superposition state, applying PST to realise multiple simultaneous transfers with parity-dependent phases and mapping the resulting state onto the GHZ state via a final layer of single-qubit gates.
+We derive the exact gates required in the final layer by using a sequence of local transformations to well-known graph states~\cite{Hein2004}.
+Firstly, we map the state generated after the PST operation (Supplementary Fig.~\ref{fig:mapping}\textbf{a}) to the all-to-all connected graph state (Supplementary Fig.~\ref{fig:mapping}\textbf{b}) by applying a $Z_{-\pi/2}$ on all qubits except the center qubit in a odd chain, which accounts for the iSWAP-like operation between mirror-symmetric qubits.
+Using local equivalence of graph states, we then obtain the star graph state (Supplementary Fig.~\ref{fig:mapping}\textbf{c}), composed of a central node connected to all others.
+Here, a $Z_{-\pi/2}$ gate is applied on all qubits, except the qubit chosen to be the central node, where a $X_{\pi/2}$ gate is applied instead.
+Finally, applying a Hadamard gate on all qubits except the central node transforms the star graph state into the GHZ state (Supplementary Fig.~\ref{fig:mapping}\textbf{d}).
+Collectively, these transformations result in a final layer of single-qubit gates comprising $Y_{\pi/2}$ rotations on all qubits, except for: an arbitrary qubit in even chains, where instead a $Z_{-\pi/2}$ followed by an $X_{\pi/2}$ are applied; the centre qubit in odd chains, where instead a $X_{\pi/2}$ rotation is applied (choosing the central node of the star state to coincide with the centre qubit).